simonambridge/RTFAP2/README.md

 SELECT * FROM rtfap.dailytxns_bymerchant where merchant='Nordstrom' and day=20160317;
 ```

-<h2>Searching Data in DSE</h2>
+## Searching Data in DSE

 The above queries allow us to query on the partition key and some or all of the clustering columns in the table definition.
 To query more generically on the other columns we will use DSE Search to index and search our data.

-<h3>Create Solr Cores</h3>
+### Create Solr Cores
 To do this we use the dsetool to create a Solr core based on the Transactions table.
 In a production environment we would only index the columns that we would want to query on (pre-requisite: run the CQL schema create script as described above to create the necessary tables).

 To check that DSE Search is up and running sucessfully go to http://[DSE node]:8983/solr/

-By default, when you create a Solr core resources will not be generated and existing data is not re-indexed - the idea behind this is so that you can check and customize the resources before indexing.
+By default, when a Solr core is created, resources will not be generated and existing data is not re-indexed - the intention being that you can check and customize the resources before indexing.
 To override the default and reindex existing data, use the reindex=true option, for example:

 ```
 dsetool create_core rtfap.transactions generateResources=true reindex=true